wp-plugins/contact-form-7-campaign-monitor-extension/readme.txt

 == Description ==

 Integrate Contact Form 7 with Campaign Monitor.
 Automatically add form submissions to predetermined lists in Campaign Monitor, using its latest API.
-Contact Form 7 Campaign Monitor Extension supports multiple mailing lists and API Keys.
+This Campaign Monitor Extension supports multiple mailing lists and API Keys.

 = Key Features =